peterebden/please/README.md

 You'll need to have Go 1.9+ installed to build Please although once built it can target any version from 1.5+ onwards.

-To build some of the parser engine backends, you will need to have Python libraries available; at least python 2 needs to be installed for now and, if available, alternatives will be built for python3 and PyPy. python3 also needs to be installed to build one or two of the builtin tools.

-You will also need to have Java 7 or above installed to build some of the Java helper programs.
+You will also need to have Python 3 and Java 7 or above installed to build some of the helper programs.
 Optional dependencies for various tests include unittest++ (`sudo apt-get install libunittest++-dev`), clang, gold and docker - none of those are required to build components so their tests will be excluded if they aren't available.